 What motivated you to get into the world of business?

-Study of Business Analyst Courses in London.
-Looking back to my childhood, I think I’ve always had the ambition to own something and be my own boss.
+Study of Business Analyst Course in London.
+Looking back on my childhood, I think I’ve always had the ambition to own something and be my own boss.
 Even when I was a junior chef, peeling and chopping vegetables for some of Scotland’s top chefs, I was still thinking about business and working my way up to be the best I could.
 In my opinion, anyone can make a success of themselves; it just takes hard work, blood, sweat, tears, determination and passion.

 Who inspires you?
 I was always driven seeing other successful people living a nice life and I wanted some of that too, so I changed my full career to try and get there.
 No matter how well I think I’m doing in business, I can always find inspiration from other leading entrepreneurs, such as Donald Trump, Peter Jones, Levi Roots, Duncan Bannatyne, Glenn Armstrong and Charlie Mullins.